Entropy solutions to macroscopic IPM: Ill-posedness and relaxation

 for every $(t,x)\in\mathscr{U}$.
 Then there exist infinitely many weak solutions $(\rho,v)$ of \eqref{eq:ipm}, \eqref{eq:initial_data} that coincide with $(\bar{\rho},\bar{v})$ outside of $\mathscr{U}$ and are arbitrarily close to $(\bar{\rho},\bar{v})$ in the weak $L^2(\mathscr{U})$-topology. \end{theorem}

-In the case of the IPM system the set on the right-hand side of \eqref{eq:pointwise_constraint_relaxed} is indeed only the interior of the $\Lambda$-convex hull of $K$, which does not coincide with the full convex hull as opposed to the Euler equation, see \cite{Sz-ipm}.
+In the case of the IPM system the set on the right-hand side of \eqref{eq:pointwise_constraint_relaxed} is indeed only the interior of the $\Lambda$-convex hull of $K$, see \cite{Sz-ipm} for a precise definition, which does not coincide with the full convex hull as opposed to the Euler equations.
 Still, \eqref{eq:pointwise_constraint_relaxed} describes all possible weak limits of solutions to the IPM system, cf. \cite{Sz-ipm}.
 In view of that one can therefore truly speak about the full relaxation of IPM in the context of two-phase mixtures.

 This fact has been quantified in \cite{Castro_Faraco_Mengual}, where the relation between solutions and subsolutions has been made precise through an adapted $h$-principle.
 In particular, this leads to additional properties of the solutions like a degraded macroscopic behaviour or the turbulent mixing at every time-slice property.
 The latter means that the solutions $(\rho,v)$ induced by $(\bar{\rho},\bar{v},\bar{m})$ satisfy $\rho\in\cC^0([0,T);L^2_{weak}(\T\times(-R,R)))$, where $R$ is some positive number with $\mathscr{U}\subset(0,T)\times\T\times(-R,R)$, and